St. Isidore Historical Plaza – The Historical Heart of the City

 The Heart of the City

 The City of Los Alamitos has a rich history that mirrors much of the history of California.
-Through the mid-1800s to now, the city has continued to grow, evolve and prosper.
+Through the late 1800’s to now, the city has continued to grow, evolve and prosper.
 Unfortunately, most of the original buildings are gone.
 St. Isidore Chapel is the oldest public building in Los Alamitos.
 It has been named a Historic Landmark by the Los Alamitos Museum, and hopefully will be designated a City and State Landmark.